yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     15. Under **Management**, for **Boot diagnostics and OS guest diagnostics**, choose **Off**.

-    16. At the bottom of teh page select **Review + Create**, ensure the validation passes, and choose **Create**.
+    16. At the bottom of the page select **Review + Create**, ensure the validation passes, and choose **Create**.
 The virtual machine will take 5-10 minutes to provision.

 ## Exercise 6: Virtual Network Peering